 My child has had difficulty attending other summer camps, how do I know this one will work for him/her?

 Our camp cannot guarantee that Camp Yakety Yak is the right fit for every child, but we will make every effort to create an engaging environment for all campers where social/emotional/behavioral/communication learning is embedded in fun!
-We can do this because of our nearly one-to-one staff to camper ratio of highly-trained and enthusiastic Speech-Language Trainees and Camp Counselors.
+We can do this because of our high staff to camper ratio of highly-trained and enthusiastic Speech-Language Trainees, OT students, College Interns, and Camp Counselors.
 There is always an adult who is looking out for each child, making sure that their needs are being met and they are enjoying the learning process.
 We believe if a child is not having fun, they are not learning!
 It is the responsibility of staff to 1) assure the safety of all campers; 2) assure that all campers are content so they are emotionally and cognitively "available" to learn; and 3) support campers in participating in all camp activities and target their goals throughout each day.
-For some children, 2 one-to-one assistants will be assigned to meet the greater needs of the camper.

 Why does the camp cost more than a typical summer camp?